-The board of GBR has the authority to issue up to 1,000,000 Class B Units, of which 800,000 have been issued to date.
-Additional Class B Units and additional series of Class B Units may be approved by the board of GBR from time to time.
-Class B Units may only be issued to employees of GBR and may not be issued to any Apollo Fund or ARR designee.
-Issuances can only be made following the approval of the board of GBR and upon each such additional Class B Member executing an (i) adoption agreement, (ii) award agreement, (iii) as determined by the Board of GBR, a non-competition, non-solicitation and confidentiality agreement and (iv) any other agreement or instrument required by the board.
-The Class B Shares are not convertible into any other class of securities of GBR
+The board of the GBR Joint Venture has the authority to issue up to 1,000,000 Class B Units, of which 800,000 have been issued to date.
+Additional Class B Units and additional series of Class B Units may be approved by the board of the GBR Joint Venture from time to time.
+Class B Units may only be issued to employees of the GBR Joint Venture and may not be issued to any Apollo Fund or ARR designee.
+Issuances can only be made following the approval of the board of the GBR Joint Venture and upon each such additional Class B Member executing an (i) adoption agreement, (ii) award agreement, (iii) as determined by the board of the GBR Joint Venture, a non-competition, non-solicitation and confidentiality agreement and (iv) any other agreement or instrument required by the board.
+The Class B Shares are not convertible into any other class of securities of the GBR Joint Venture.

-Management of GBR is vested in its board, which is comprised of the five individuals listed under the heading "Directors and Officers of the GBR Joint Venture".
+Management of the GBR Joint Venture is vested in its board, which is comprised of the five individuals listed under the heading "Directors and Officers of the GBR Joint Venture".
 The majority of holders of Class A-1 Units and Class A-2 Units each have the right to appoint two directors, respectively.
-The chief executive officer of the GBR will also serve as a director, but does not have any voting rights.
+The chief executive officer of the GBR Joint Venture will also serve as a director, but does not have any voting rights.
 The Class B Units are not voting and carry no approval or consent rights other than certain actions disproportionately affecting the Class B Units.

-On liquidation of GBR, after providing for payment of creditors, assets of the Corporation are to be distributed to the members.
+On liquidation of the GBR Joint Venture, after providing for payment of creditors, assets of the Corporation are to be distributed to the members.
 First, to the Class A members until certain targets are met, and thereafter among the Class A members and Class B Members pursuant to designated sharing percentages.